 Weakness

 Individuals may experience weakness for different reasons.
-For people with MS, demyelination interrupts the flow of nerve impulses in the spinal cord or (less frequently) in the brain that keep a muscle or group of muscles functioning properly.
+For people with multiple sclerosis, demyelination interrupts the flow of nerve impulses in the spinal cord or (less frequently) in the brain that keep a muscle or group of muscles functioning properly.
 As a result, muscles lose strength.

-Other symptoms of MS and their treatments can also be involved with weakness.
-For instance, when taking medications for spasticity (muscle tightness), a muscle can become stronger as it relaxes and uses less energy when moving.
-But if too much of a spasticity medication is taken, it can have the opposite effect of increasing weakness.
+Other symptoms of multiple sclerosis and their treatments can also be involved with weakness.
+For instance, if taking too much medication for spasticity (muscle tightness), it can have the opposite effect by increasing weakness.
 A doctor should also test for other conditions that can cause weakness, such as diabetes, infection, or depression.

 Schapiro, R. T., Managing the Symptoms of Multiple Sclerosis, 5th edition, (Demos Medical Publishing, 2007)